FlorianS4/project_4_django/README.md

 - [Favicon](https://icons8.de/icons/set/controller)

 ## Fixed Bugs
-- Gamecrit contact error: Does not appear to have any patterns in it.
+- Gamecrit contact error: Does not appear to have any url path in it.

     * Added a s to "urlpattern" as there was a spelling mistake.